Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Growing Figs in Containers

 Figs are the perfect tree fruit for growing in containers.
 Their foliage is attractive and tropical in appearance, and the trees do not require a lot of space; even fully grown fig trees are quite content growing within the confines of a large pot.
-Fig trees are easy to care for: they do not require a lot of fertilizers, fig trees grow quickly and respond well to pruning to keep their shape, and they are relatively pest free.
+Fig trees are easy to care for: they do not require a lot of fertilizers, they grow quickly and respond well to pruning to keep their shape, and they are relatively pest-free.

 They are also self-pollinating, so you can grow just one, and it will bear fruit.
 And unlike many of the more commonly grown fruit trees that require years before the first harvest, figs often bear fruit in just their second or third growing season.

 Fig trees are readily available through online retailers and nurseries, and the local gardening center often carries varieties of fig trees that may be suitable to your climate.
 The Brown Turkey fig is typically offered in our area, though even this relatively hardy fig requires protection from freezing in winter.
 Or if you are fortunate, a fellow gardener (or generous grandfather) might share a cutting from their favorite tree.

-- For a small fig tree or cutting, choose a planting container that is at least 12" to 14" in diameter and fill it with a quality potting soil.
-If you compost, mix some of the screened compost into the container along with a quality potting soil to add nutrients and to help retain moisture.
+- For a small fig tree or cutting, choose a planting container that is at least 12–14" in diameter and fill it with quality potting soil.
+If you compost, mix some of the screened compost into the container along with quality potting soil to add nutrients and to help retain moisture.
 The small planting pot will work well for the first few years.
 Eventually, it will need transplanting to a larger pot.

 - A planting container filled with soil is very heavy, so consider using a lightweight plastic or resin pot.
 I prefer a plastic pot because it retains moisture well and weighs less than a clay pot, and it is more forgiving when moving the potted fig tree between its summer and winter locations.